xuancong84/OpenHomeKaraoke/README.md

 - You can activate conda environment by `export PATH=$HOME/anaconda3/bin:$PATH`
 - yt-dlp should be automatically installed when you run `pip install -r requirements.txt`
 - Make sure you can run `yt-dlp`, `ffmpeg` and `vlc` (optionally `cvlc`) directly
-- For GPU-accelerated vocal splitter, install Nvidia driver (Google on how to install); and use Anaconda3's pip to install PyTorch (see https://pytorch.org/)
+- For GPU-accelerated vocal splitter, install NVidia driver (Google on how to install); and use Anaconda3's pip to install PyTorch (see https://pytorch.org/)

 #### Windows